joshuarosenberg/jrosen48.github.io/_posts/2017-02-28-comparing-cdc-data.markdown

 ## Ways to Improve

-This can be improved in a number of ways
+This can be improved in a number of ways (if you think of others, please feel free to adapt this and create your own, and / or please let me know):

 * Inclusion of multiple years of data: Why compare only to the past year, rather than the mean of the past 10 years or so?
 This data is available from the CDC.
 * Adding some kind of test for whether activity is within the normal range or is really worse (or better) than usual.
 Maybe just a t-test for each state (with the p-value corrected?)?